How to Make a 3-D Origami Apple

 Now that you have your pentagonal shaped paper, you will fold it into an apple.

-- Start with your paper apple color-side up.
+- Start with your paper with the middle pointing up toward you.

 - You need to make all of the folds that end at the points of the pentagon into mountain creases.
 Pick up the paper and reverse any that need to be folded.